Mike Higgins (basketball)

 Michael S. Higgins (born February 17, 1967) is an American retired professional basketball player.

 A 6'9" power forward born in Grand Island, Nebraska and from the University of Northern Colorado, Higgins played two seasons (1989–1991) in the National Basketball Association (NBA) as a member of the Los Angeles Lakers, Denver Nuggets, and Sacramento Kings.
 He averaged 1.7 points per game in his NBA career.
 He later joined Obradoiro CAB.

 Higgins also played several seasons in the Continental Basketball Association (CBA), for the Rapid City Thrillers, Yakima Sun Kings, Omaha Racers and Grand Rapids Hoops.
+He won a CBA championship with the Racers in 1993.